Baby Doe (film)

 Baby Doe is a 2025 American documentary film, directed and produced by Jessica Earnshaw.
 It follows Gail Ritchey as her life becomes shattered when DNA evidence links her to the death of her child thirty years prior.
+Sarah Paulson serves as an executive producer.

 It had its world premiere at the 2025 South by Southwest Film & TV Festival on March 7, 2025.
+It is scheduled to be released on July 10, 2026, by Fourth Act Film.